Colleges & Universities

 Website: csn.edu/health-sciences

-Unique Value: Highly flexible programs at a very affordable price allow students to break into the dynamic healthcare industry.
+Unique Value: Highly flexible programs at a very affordable price allow students to enter and upskill within the dynamic healthcare industry.

 Accreditation: The bachelor’s and master’s nursing degree programs at WGU are accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791).
 Paired with WGU’s university-wide accreditation by the Northwest Commission on Colleges and Universities (NWCCU), these accreditations assure your degree will be highly respected.